Lie groups of Poisson diffeomorphisms: Lie groups of Poisson diffeomorphisms

-\begin{example} When a Lie algebroid $\FF\Rightarrow M$ is almost-injective and regular, it corresponds to a regular foliation.
+\begin{example} If the anchor of $\FF\Rightarrow M$ is injective already on the level of the vector bundles, it corresponds to a regular (i.e. non-singular) foliation.
 In this case, there is an identification $\InnAut_c(\FF)=\Fol_{c,0}(\FF)$, where $\Fol(\FF)$ is the group of diffeomorphisms sending each leaf to itself, that equips $\Fol(\FF)$ with the structure of a regular initial Lie subgroup of $\Diff(M)$.
 It coincides with the one described in \cite{Rybicki2001foliated}. \end{example}